graysonarts/writing/poorimpulse/episode201510.md

 Timmy tries to dislodge Jeffery's grip from his shirt, "Wait a minute!"
 He struggles against Jeffery's hold as Mr. V raises the shotgun above his head.
 The stock connects with Timmy's face, a dull crack echoes against the walls, and Timmy collapses to the ground.

 ***

+Jeffery pours the last drip of the bottle of vodka into his glass, downing it in one quick motion.
+A canister of gasoline sits next to him on the porch of his small cabin.
+He stands up, grabbing the canister.
+He looks over his shoulder into the window of the cabin.
+Timmy is laying out on the sofa, ice pack resting on his head.

+"Goddamnit Timmy, why do you bring so much trouble into my life."
+He places the canister of gasoline into the bed of his truck, oozes into the drivers seat, and reverses with quick jerky motions down the driveway.

+His path to the docks is not anything but straight, truck swerving into the oncoming lane repeatedly.
+Officer Mills is sitting on the side of the road, and flips on his lights and sirens as Jeffery veers across an intersection, barely missing a parked car.

+"Mr. Kushman, pull over, pull over now."
+Jeffery shouts obscenities out of the window at the cop, half-intelligible.
+Officer Mills pulls along side of Jeffery, continuing to order him to pull over, and when Jeffery does not step, he begins to force the truck off the road.

+Jeffery overreacts to the side swipe from Officer Mills' cruiser, careening into a barricade.
+The truck slams to a stop.
+Officer Mills walks over to the truck, "License and Registration, Sir."

+"Get out of my face, Bobby, I have a boat to burn down."

+Officer Mills unclasps his service revolver from the holster, and levels it at Jeffery's face.
+"Get out of the car, now, face down on the ground."

+Jeffery opens the door, and pours himself out of the truck, stumbling onto the ground.
+Officer Mills jerks Jeffery's arm behind his back, slapping a pair of handcuffs onto him.

+***